Battle of Hanover: Battle

 When Fitzhugh Lee's Virginia brigade arrived, Stuart moved his and Chambliss's men into a new position on a ridge extending from the Keller Farm southwest of Hanover to Mount Olivet Cemetery southeast of town.
-Meantime, Kilpatrick repositioned the brigades of the newly promoted duo of Custer and Farnsworth to form a better defensive perimeter and then brought up his guns.
+In the meantime, Kilpatrick repositioned the brigades of the newly promoted duo of Custer and Farnsworth to form a better defensive perimeter and then brought up his guns.

 Leaving the captured wagons two miles (3 km) south of town under heavy guard, Wade Hampton at 2 p.m. brought his brigade and Breathed's Battery into position near the Mount Olivet Cemetery on the extreme right of Stuart's line.
-An artillery duel ensued for the better part of two hours as opposing cannons hurtled shells over the town.
+An artillery duel ensued for two hours as opposing cannons hurtled shells over the town.
 Fragments blasted holes in several houses and narrowly missed killing Mrs. Henry Winebrenner and her daughter, who had just left their balcony when a projectile came hurtling through the upstairs.

 During the prolonged artillery exchange, Custer's dismounted 6th Michigan moved forward to within 300 yd of Chambliss and the two guns supporting his line.
-Flanked and losing fifteen men as prisoners, the Wolverines tried again and succeeded in securing the Littlestown-Frederick Road, opening a line of communication with the Union XII Corps.
+Flanked and losing fifteen men as prisoners, the Wolverines tried again.
+They succeeded in securing the Littlestown-Frederick Road, opening a line of communication with the Union XII Corps.
 Stuart and Kilpatrick made no further aggressive moves, and both sides initiated a series of skirmishes and minor probing actions.